 The above discussion (i.e. MAR), then, gives us a new perspective on the PIC.
 A Spec involves a symmetrical, phrase-phrase merger.
-The PIC in effect reintroduces asymmetry into the merger (compare (16) and (17)).
-The above then amounts to a deduction of the PIC-it is seen as a mechanism for maximizing asymmetry of syntax.19 that labels are needed only at the interfaces hence merger of syntactic objects proceeds without labeling.
-Chomsky argues that labeling is done at the phasal level, for the whole phase, prior to transfer.
-(Under the Takita et al analysis, if at this point labeling fails due to the lack of feature-sharing, it can reapply after the relevant transfer operation, which is in fact what Chomsky 2013 also assumes.)
-Given the conceptual similarity between linearization and labeling, it seems natural to assume that the same would hold for linearization.
-The effect of this is that the c-command relations relevant to linearization would be read off at the derivational point in (16) (note that the issue of linearization matters only if we are dealing here with the final landing site of ZP and if XP is phase; it does not arise e.g. with successive-cyclic movement).
-There are other rather interesting options here, but exploring them in detail would take us beyond the scope of this paper.
-E.g., Kayne (2010) suggests linear order is determined by probe-goal relations, where the probe-goal search shares the directionality of parsing and production, hence the probe precedes the goal (a head then precedes the complement since it probes the complement (this is generalized over selectorselectee dependencies) or an element within the complement).
-What is of interest here is that in Bošković's (2007) system, discussed in section 5.2, all movement is moving-element driven, with the moving element serving as a probe from its final landing site (the moving element has a uK feature which forces it to move to serve as a probe).
-What this means is that if what we see in (16)-(17) is the final landing site of ZP (which is the only relevant case since otherwise ZP would not be pronounced in this position, making linearization irrelevant), ZP will function as a probe in Bošković' system, which means that under Kayne's (2010) assumption regarding probe-goal relations, ZP would precede XP in (16) (in fact, nothing would change in (17)).
+The PIC in effect reintroduces asymmetry into the merger (compare (17) and (18)).
+The above then amounts to a deduction of the PIC-it is seen as a mechanism for maximizing asymmetry of syntax.23

+It should be also noted that under the above approach to the PIC, the PIC is not a condition that explicitly states what is (in)accessible outside of phase α : all we have is that the complement of the phase head is sent to spell-out, which removes it from the derivational workspace.
+This is all-(in)accessibility trivially follows from that (whatever is present in the derivational workspace is accessible, what is not present is trivially not accessible24).

+forces it to move to serve as a probe).
+What this means is that if what we see in (17)-(18) is the final landing site of ZP (which is the only relevant case since otherwise ZP would not be pronounced in this position, making linearization irrelevant), ZP will function as a probe in Bošković' system, which means that under Kayne's (2010) assumption regarding probe-goal relations, ZP would precede XP in (17) (in fact, nothing would change in (18)).
 Another assumption from Kayne (2010) opens up another possibility.
-Kayne suggests that if a head H merges with two complements, they must be on the opposite side of H. Given the bottom-up derivation, (16) first determines that X must precede YP.
-ZP then must be on the opposite side of X even in (17).
-Another possibility is made available by a proposal from Narita (2011), the gist of which is that in $\{\alpha, \beta\}$, if there is a lower copy of α within β , α precedes β .
+Kayne suggests that if a head H merges with two complements, they must be on the opposite side of H. Given the bottom-up derivation, (17) first determines that X must precede YP.
+ZP then must be on the opposite side of X even in (18).
+Another possibility is made available by a proposal from Narita (2011), the gist of which is that in { α , β }, if there is a lower copy of α within β , α precedes β .
 There are thus a number of very interesting options here.
 However, teasing them apart, which would require their precise formalization, would take us beyond the limits of this paper, hence I leave this potentially rather rewarding endeavor for future research.